Start a Project

 What is involved in creating a digital humanities project?

 Whether you're starting a week-long project for a class or a year-long project with federal funding, the components of successful digital projects are largely the same.
-The guides below outline some of the core elements to consider.

 How do I get started?